openfga/openfga.dev/blog/list-users-announcement.md

 ## How to use it?

-ListUsers is available in the latest Release Candidate version of OpenFGA.
-To use it you need to download [v1.5.4-rc1](https://github.com/openfga/openfga/releases/tag/v1.5.4-rc1) of OpenFGA and enable the endpoint via the flag `--experimentals enable-list-users`.
+ListUsers is available in the latest Release Candidate version of OpenFGA: [v1.5.4-rc1](https://github.com/openfga/openfga/releases/tag/v1.5.4-rc1).

-Be sure to check out the various configuration flags that were added, too.
+To be able to call this API, you must turn on this flag: `--experimentals enable-list-users`.
+Be sure to also check out the various configuration flags that were added to control its behavior.

 ## What's next?